ciscoheat/superforms-web/src/routes/whats-new-v2/+page.md

 ## Release notes

-The [2.0 release notes](https://github.com/ciscoheat/sveltekit-superforms/releases/tag/v2.0.0) have a full list of changes, and as usual, let me know on Github or Discord if something is unclear or not working.
+The [2.0 release notes](https://github.com/ciscoheat/sveltekit-superforms/releases/tag/v2.0.0) have a full list of changes, and as usual, let me know on [Discord](https://discord.gg/AptebvVuhB) or [Github](https://github.com/ciscoheat/sveltekit-superforms) if something is unclear or not working.